Comparing the Yamaha R1, R3, R6, R7 and R9 - See Specs, Horsepower, and More (2025 Update)

 For example, it features a shorter wheelbase, which is great for cornering, but isn’t so comfortable for long riders.
 It also has the highest seat position in the R-Series, making it harder for beginner riders to build their balance by putting their feet firmly on the ground.

-The Yamaha R7 is a motorcycle that is designed to provide a balance of performance and comfort, with a focus on versatility and everyday usability.
-It has an angular design that is inspired by Yamaha's racing background.
+2025 means a new year for the R7 too - though the changes are minimal in this latest model year.
+The Yamaha R7 is a motorcycle designed to provide a balance of performance and comfort, with a focus on versatility and everyday usability.
+It has a unique angular design inspired by Yamaha's racing heritage.
 And if the name “R7” sounds familiar, you may be thinking of their flagship homologated World Superbike offering, which shares a namesake.

 As you may expect, the Yamaha R7 is serious when it comes to its specifications.
 In many ways it is an upgrade from previous, and different, iterations (particularly the R6).
 Particularly in that it was built to take some of the raw power that Yamaha bikes are known for and put it into a package more suited for the streets.